Counting curves via degeneration: Lines on K3 surfaces via deformation

-First we study the local nature around the singular points.
-As noted above, the space $\mathfrak X$ has an neighborhood $\mathfrak U$ which is analytically isomorphic to the variety defined by the equation $XY+tZ = 0$ at each singular point.
-We consider an embedded line in $\Bbb P_i^2\subset X_0$ which \begin{itemize} \item is torically transverse as a map to $\Bbb P_i^2$ and \item intersects the toric boundary at the singular points, \end{itemize} as above.
+First we study the local structure around the singular points.
+As noted above, the space $\mathfrak X$ has a neighborhood $\mathfrak U$ which is analytically isomorphic to a neighborhood of the origin $(X, Y, Z, t) = (0, 0, 0, 0)$ in the variety defined by the equation $XY+tZ = 0$ at each singular point.
+We consider an embedded line in $\Bbb P_i^2\subset X_0$ which \begin{itemize} \item is torically transverse as a map to $\Bbb P_i^2$ and \item intersects the toric boundary at the singular points of $\mathfrak X$, \end{itemize} as above.

 From the proof of Lemma \ref{lem:coord}, we see that locally the line is given by the equations